<?xml version="1.0" encoding="UTF-8"?>

 <itunes:new-feed-url>https://feeds.transistor.fm/every-step-of-the-way-the-childrens-aid-podcast</itunes:new-feed-url>

-Visit our website for updates, behind the scenes previews and exclusive content, and follow us on social media (@childrensaidnyc).
+Listen on Spotify, Apple Podcasts, and other major podcast platforms.
+Visit our website for episode updates, behind-the-scenes content, and additional resources, and follow us on social media @childrensaidnyc.</description>

 <copyright>Children's Aid</copyright>